Translate/ Language

 Drainage

-Regardless of the type of container, you have chosen, proper drainage is important.
-If you purchased a container then it may already have drainage holes.
-For containers without holes, depending on the material, you can either drill holes or punch holes at the bottom of the container using a nail, ice pick, etc. I have found that it is better to make numerous small holes rather than a few large holes.
-This way the growing medium does not seep through the holes during watering.
-Ensure that you make holes around the outer edge of the container for better drainage.
+Regardless of the type of container you choose, proper drainage is essential.
+If you purchased a container, it may already have drainage holes.
+For containers that lack holes, you can either drill or punch small openings at the bottom using a nail, ice pick, or similar tool, depending on the material.
+I recommend making several small holes rather than a few large ones.
+This prevents the growing medium from seeping out during watering.
+Be sure to place the holes around the outer edge of the container for optimal drainage.

-It is wise to cover the holes at the bottom of the pot to prevent them from clogging and preventing proper drainage and to prevent the soil from seeping through.
-While some individuals have found the use of gravel, stones, rocks, or broken bricks to be effective.
-I have found the use of broken-up or S-shaped packing Styrofoam is extremely successful.
-Stones and rocks can make your containers pretty heavy.
-Styrofoam, on the other hand, keeps my containers light and allows me to move them around regularly.
-The Styrofoam does not deteriorate and can be reused time and time again.
+It is also a good idea to cover the drainage holes to prevent them from clogging and obstructing proper drainage, as well as to keep the soil from escaping.
+While some people find that using gravel, stones, or broken bricks works well, I have had great success with broken-up or S-shaped packing Styrofoam.
+Using Styrofoam keeps my containers lightweight, making them easy to move around as needed.
+Additionally, Styrofoam does not deteriorate and can be reused multiple times.

 Growing medium (soil)

-For persons interested in organic gardening, the use of a mixture of soil, animal manure, and/or composted material, and sharp sand, which is then sterilized, can be ideal as a potting mix.
+For those interested in organic gardening, a suitable potting mix can be made using a combination of soil, animal manure, composted material, and sharp sand, which should be sterilized before use.

-The potting mix is placed on top of the layer of material used for drainage, and the container is then filled to about 2-3 cm from the top edge (rim) of the container.
-This ensures that the soil does not run off the edge of the pot during watering.
+When preparing the container, place the potting mix on top of the drainage layer and fill the container to about 2-3 cm from the top edge (rim).
+This helps prevent soil from spilling over the edge during watering.

-Water the dry soil thoroughly and set it aside for planting your seedlings.
-You will know that the soil has enough water when you see water running out from the bottom of the container.
+Once the dry soil is in place, water it thoroughly and set it aside for planting your seedlings.
+You will know the soil has enough water when you see it draining from the bottom of the container.

 Transplanting seedlings

-You can either purchase seedlings from a nursery or garden shop or you can sow your own seeds.
-Seeds must be sown 4-6 weeks prior to transplanting into the final container, or when the seedlings have 2-3 leaves.
+You have two options for starting your plants: you can either purchase seedlings from a nursery or garden shop, or you can sow your own seeds.
+If you choose to sow seeds, make sure to do so 4-6 weeks before you plan to transplant them into their final containers, or when the seedlings develop 2-3 leaves.

-Ensure that the seedlings are healthy (free from pests and diseases, and have a strong root system).
-When transplanting be careful not to damage the delicate roots and leaves.
+When selecting seedlings, ensure they are healthy—look for signs that they are free from pests and diseases and have a strong root system.
+When transplanting, be careful not to damage the delicate roots and leaves.

 HAPPY PLANTING